Mohammad Ali Bogra: Early life and education

-Politics (1930–1947)
+Political career (1930–1947)

 Before his entrance in the politics, the Bogra family were influential Nawabs active in Bengali politics and Muslim League as a party worker in 1930.
-He contested in the general elections on a Muslim League's platform held in 1937 from Bogra constituency and sat in the Opposition in the Bengal Legislative Assembly.
-His uncle, Hasan Ali Chowdhury, also won the election who ran against the Muslim League'e platform.
-His father, Altaf Ali Chowdhury also successfully defended his constituency and was a member of the ruling Krishak Praja Party.
+In the 1937 Indian provincial elections he was elected to the Bengal Legislative Assembly.
+His uncle, Hasan Ali Chowdhury was also elected to the assembly, but from an opposing party.

-In 1938, he was elected as chairman of Bogra District which he served until 1942.
+In 1938, he was elected chairman of the Bogra District Board, a position he retained until June 1942.
 He served in the opposition until 1943 when the Muslim League had gained political support and he was made parliamentary secretary to then-Chief Minister Khawaja Nazimuddin.
 In 1946, he was asked by Husyn Suhrawardy to join his cabinet and subsequently held ministerial portfolio of health, finance, and local government.
 As health minister, he founded the Dhaka Medical College and the Calcutta Lake Medical College.

 Bogra supported the Muslim League's call for creation of Pakistan through the partition of British India and successfully defended his constituency in the general elections held in 1945.
 In 1947, he joined the first Constituent Assembly.
 While in Dacca in 1948, he received Governor-General Muhammad Ali Jinnah and reportedly dissented on the issue of populist language movement being excluded as an official state language of Pakistan.
 He strongly advised Chief Minister Sir Khawaja Nazimuddin to restrain Jinnah from announcing the measure, but was rebuked.